-If you feel you are slipping into a depressive episode, you should try and stick to a daily routine, increase activity (even if it is small tasks), and contact your doctor.
+If you feel you are slipping into or are beginning to recognize the warning signs of a depressive episode, you should try and stick to a daily routine, increase activity (even if it is small tasks), and contact your doctor.

 If you are a caregiver, it is vitally important to avoid getting caught up in the mood of the person you are looking after.
 You may also need to negotiate medical intervention, especially if the person is going through mania.